ansak95/NLP_ResumeClassification/README.md

 ```

-## Running the Streamlit Application
+## Running the Streamlit application

 To run the Streamlit application, use: